-Terri Gold is an award-winning photographer & artist known for her poetic imagery of rituals, rites of passage, festivals, celebrations and portraits from all over the world.
+Terri Gold is an award-winning photographer and artist known for her poetic imagery of rituals, rites of passage, festivals, and portraits from all over the world.

-Her ongoing project “Still Points in a Turning World” focuses on Asia’s vanishing tribal heritage has been widely exhibited.
-Recently, she was featured in aCurator Magazine and Lenscratch and was a winner in the International Photography Awards, Prix de la Photographie, Paris (Px3), Planet Magazine and London International Creative Competitions.
-She’s currently working on a new series with dance companies in New York.
-Her work has been published by Random House, Penguin Putnam and Henry Holt.
-She is represented by Picture Arts and Archangel Images and has taught at the Cape Cod Photo Workshops and is a member of ASMP, National Association of Photoshop Professionals and The Asia Society.
+Her ongoing project, “Still Points in a Turning World,” which focuses on Asia’s vanishing tribal heritage, has been widely exhibited.
+Recently, she was featured in aCurator Magazine and Lenscratch, and was a winner in the Black and White Spider Awards, International Photography Awards, Prix de la Photographie, Paris (Px3), Planet Magazine and London International Creative Competitions.
+She is currently working on a new series with dance companies in New York.
+Her work has been published by Random House, Penguin Putnam, and Henry Holt.
+She is represented by Getty Images, has taught at the Cape Cod Photo Workshops, and is a member of ASMP, the National Association of Photoshop Professionals, and The Asia Society.

 Dear Terri,